Safely distribute new Machine Learning models to millions of iPhones over-the-air

 - A randomly generated UUID

-Whereas the iOS client would compare the version number of most recently downloaded model with whatever the server responds with.
-Which approach you choose, is up to you, and your strategy on how you want to rollout, monitor and version your machine learning models.
+Whereas the iOS client would compare the version number of the most recently downloaded model with whatever the server responds with.
+The approach you choose is up to your strategy on how you want to roll out, monitor, and version your machine learning models.

 Over time, you most likely want to optimize the number of network requests.
 Our approach combines a smart mechanism where we’d combine the outcome collection we use to train our machine learning models with the model update checks, while also leveraging a flushing technique to batch many events together to minimize overhead and increase efficiency.